Trapeze at The Last Carnival

 Trapeze is one of the oldest and most versatile of apparatuses, which lays the foundation on which all other forms of aerial are based.
 This class will focus on the techniques necessary to achieve static and dynamic moves with fluidity.
 Students will learn conditioning techniques as well as tricks for dance and static trapeze styles of movement.

-Trapeze is a 60 minute mixed level class instructed by Diana and Deanna.
-Prerequisite: none.
-Drop Ins Allowed. $25/class.
-When you sign up and prepay for the whole 6 week course the price per class is discounted to $20/class.
+Trapeze Level 2 is a 75 minute class instructed by Diana.
+Prerequisite: instructor permission.
+Drop Ins Allowed. $30/class.
+When you sign up and prepay for the whole 6 week course the price per class is discounted to $25/class.
 Register online today though The Last Carnival calendar page.